The Lavin Agency Speakers Bureau

 [Bazelon’s] combination of powerful reporting with painstaking research yields a comprehensive examination of the modern American criminal justice system that appeals to both the head and the heart.The New York Times Book Review

-Bazelon’s ground-breaking investigative journalism (and knack for storytelling), coupled with her extensive legal knowledge—she is the Truman Capote Fellow for Creative Writing and Law at Yale Law School, as well as a lecturer there—makes her one of the leading authorities on jurisprudence and justice in America.
+Bazelon’s ground-breaking investigative journalism (and knack for storytelling), coupled with her extensive legal knowledge—she is the Truman Capote Fellow and lecturer in Law at Yale Law School—makes her one of the leading authorities on jurisprudence and justice in America.
 A former senior editor of both Legal Affairs and Slate, Bazelon is now co-host of Slate’s popular weekly podcast Political Gabfest.
 She also hosts the Slate narrative podcast Charged: A True Punishment Story, about the fight to transform one big-city justice system.

 Bazelon is also an expert on the shifting landscape of bullying in the cyber age: what constitutes bullying?
 What can parents, teachers, and educators do about it?
 What role do personality traits, such as “grit,” character, and empathy, play in overcoming childhood trauma, and finding social success?
 She covers this and more in her bestselling book Sticks and Stones, a major contribution to the urgent international conversation on bullying.